dan-hersey/dan-hersey/README.md

 # Hey, I'm Dan 👋

 I lead marketing at [Galoy](https://galoy.io), where we're building bitcoin-native banking infrastructure for financial institutions ready to embrace the future of money.
-I'm also the founder of the [Rhode Island Bitcoin Policy Institute (RIBPI)](https://ribpi.com), Rhode Island's first independent think tank dedicated to sound money and responsible Bitcoin policy.
+I'm also the founder of the [Rhode Island Bitcoin Policy Initiative (RIBPI)](https://ribpi.com), Rhode Island's first independent think tank dedicated to sound money and responsible Bitcoin policy.

 ---